ngoduykhanh/wireguard-ui/README.md

 running the container with `restart: unless-stopped`.
 These settings can also pick up changes to Wireguard Config File Path, after restarting the container.
 Please make sure you have `--cap-add=NET_ADMIN` in your container config to make this feature work.

+Set `WGUI_MANAGE_RELOAD=true` to manage WireGuard interface reload.
+Using `WGUI_MANAGE_RELOAD=true` will use `wg syncconf wg0 /path/to/file` to update the WireGuard running-configuration without restart.
+Please make sure you have `--cap-add=NET_ADMIN` in your container config to make this feature work.

 ## Build